 Remote radiation has the following scheme:

-- 5 sessions per week
+- 5 lessons per week

-- The course of 6-7 weeks
+- Course 6-7 weeks

-Brachytherapy in cervical cancer
+Brachytherapy for cervical cancer

 Two types of brachytherapy are used to treat cervical cancer:

-Diet in cervical cancer
+- Diet in cervical cancer

-- Do not drink alcohol
+- Don't drink alcohol

 - If there is nausea, eat often, but in small portions

-- In case of diarrhea or vomiting, drink plenty of fluids to prevent dehydration
+- In case of diarrhea or vomiting, drink plenty of fluids to prevent dehydration.

-- Eat plenty of fruits and vegetables - they are rich in antioxidants, which help to destroy free radicals.
-Free radicals are formed in excess during radiation
+- Eat lots of fruits and vegetables - they are rich in antioxidants that help destroy free radicals.
+Free radicals are generated in excess during irradiation.

-- It does not affect the health adversely
+- Does not adversely affect health

 Organization of Treatment in Germany

-With Booking Health we not only facilitate the process of treatment abroad, but also save you money.
+With Booking Health, we not only facilitate the process of treatment abroad, but also save you money.

-You will get the opportunity to:
+You will be able to:

 - Choose the best program at an affordable price

-- Avoid the need to pay remuneration to intermediaries
+- Avoid the need to pay intermediaries

-Choose treatment abroad and you will for sure get the best results!
+Choose treatment abroad and you will get the best results surely!